Please enter both an email address and a password.

 Stated learning outcomes:

-• To gain experience in laparoscopic surgery for inflammatory bowel disease, to include bowel resection and colectomy.
-Fellows would be expected to be competent to perform these procedures under direct supervision, after successful completion of the fellowship (and depending on previous laparoscopic experience).
+• Demonstrate competence in laparoscopic surgery for inflammatory bowel disease, to include bowel resection and colectomy.
+Fellows would be expected to become competent to perform these procedures under direct supervision, after successful completion of the fellowship (and depending on previous laparoscopic experience).

-• To understand the operative procedure for laparoscopic restorative proctocolectomy (Ileal pouch anal anastomosis/IPAA) and be able to complete the steps of the procedure under direct consultant supervision.
+• Demonstrate an understanding the operative procedure for laparoscopic restorative proctocolectomy (Ileal pouch anal anastomosis/IPAA) and be able to complete all steps of the procedure under direct consultant supervision.

 Clinical competencies to be achieved: